Dinnerladies (TV series): Theatre

 A play based on the series premiered in London in April 2009.
 The play was based on three episodes of the second series of the TV show, and concentrated on the romance between Bren and Tony.
 It was directed by David Graham, who also adapted Victoria Wood's original TV scripts for the stage.
 Gulati and Dunn reprised their original roles from the TV series.
 The show toured the UK during 2009.

 A second show called Dinnerladies: Second Helpings toured in 2011 with a new script, once again featuring Dunn, joined by original series cast member Sue Devaney.
 Shobna Gulati left to return to the soap opera Coronation Street.

+It was announced that a new version of the show would tour the UK in 2027, featuring Les Dennis as Stan.

 Home media

 Dinnerladies was initially released from BBC Video on 12 November 1999, with two individual VHS tapes, the first comprising the first three episode of series one, and the second contains the remaining three episode of series one.
 The distribution rights were then acquired by Universal Pictures for the release of the complete second series on VHS and, for the first time, on DVD, on 17 November 2003.
 This was followed by the first series being released in its entirety from Universal on VHS and DVD on 15 November 2004.
 A complete series set was also made available from Universal on DVD on 15 November 2004.

-The series was later reissued on DVD from Universal’s subsidiary, Universal Playback, with the complete series boxset receiving distribution on 13 November 2006, followed by individual sets of the first series on 30 April 2007 and the second series on 27 August 2007.
+The series was later reissued on DVD from Universal's subsidiary, Universal Playback, with the complete series boxset receiving distribution on 13 November 2006, followed by individual sets of the first series on 30 April 2007 and the second series on 27 August 2007.
 A slimline set of the complete series was made available on 24 May 2010.

 In Australia, the complete series was released via Reel DVD on 6 November 2013.
 It was re-released from Madman Entertainment on 1 April 2015.